Art composition might sound like something very theoric and boring, especially when all you want to do is have fun and relax while drawing.

-In fact, the places where I liked the most to hear about composition, was while studying paintings and art history.
-And it might not look like it, but studying these things and observing other paintings will help you improve your art as well!
+In fact, the places where I liked the most to hear about art composition were while studying paintings and art history.
+And it might not look like it, but studying these things and observing other paintings will also help you improve your art!

 Art Composition Definition